 4. Use eco-friendly bottle-less cleaning products, or make your own

 Buy some spray bottles and cleaning tablets (we’ve tried DAZZ and Blueland and been impressed) and you never need to toss another empty plastic bottle again.
 If you want to be fancy, you can even add cute labels.
 For DIY cleaners, you can mix equal parts white vinegar and water for an all-purpose cleaner or baking soda and warm water for cleaning kitchen counters and appliances.

 5. Ask restaurants to leave single-use plastics out of your takeout

-If you're ordering online, many restaurants have a button to allow you to leave out the plastic silverware and straws.
+If you're ordering online, many restaurants give you the option of leaving out the plastic silverware and straws.
 You can also leave a note in the notes section, or call in your order and request no plastic utensils if you're eating at home or in a location where you have reusable forks and spoons.
-If you work in an office or often eat take out on the go, consider buying a set of bamboo travel utensils to keep in your bag or desk.
+If you work in an office or often eat takeout on the go, consider buying a set of bamboo travel utensils to keep in your bag or desk.

 Reduce, Reuse & Upcycle